Alligator Alcatraz: Location

 Located in the Everglades, the Big Cypress area was proposed to become the site of a new Miami Jetport and construction began in 1968 as Everglades Jetport.
 In 1969, Marjory Stoneman Douglas, author of The Everglades: River of Grass, founded Friends of the Everglades.
 Construction was halted in 1970 due to efforts of Native Americans including Buffalo Tiger, hunters, environmental concerns related to the Big Cypress Swamp and the cancellation of the 2707 Boeing program.
-By that point only one 10,500 ft runway was built, the facility occupying 39 square miles (100 km^{2}).
+By that point, one 10,500 ft runway was built, the facility occupying 39 square miles (100 km^{2}).

 Following continued efforts to federally protect the area, Big Cypress National Preserve became one of the first National preserves in the United States National Park System on October 11, 1974.
+According to Miami-Dade County Mayor Daniella Levine Cava, since 2019, the federal and state governments had previously invested well over $10 billion in Everglades restoration and protection.
 The Big Cypress National Preserve provides the Miccosukee, Seminole and Traditional people with permanent rights to occupy and use the land in traditional ways.
 In addition, they have first rights to develop income-producing businesses related to the resources and use of the preserve, such as guided tours.

-Road sign located at the entrance of the facility.

-State officials have argued that the facility's location and its susceptibility to hurricanes will encourage undocumented immigrants to self-deport.

-Big Cypress National Preserve was designated a DarkSky International park in 2016; the nation’s first preserve to achieve “dark sky” status.
+Big Cypress National Preserve was designated a DarkSky International park in 2016; the nation's first preserve to achieve "dark sky" status.

 History

 Background

-During his second and current tenure, President Donald Trump and his administration have pursued a deportation policy characterized as "hardline" and "maximalist".
-Trump has called for "huge camps" where migrants would be held in internment camps prior to deportation.
-On May 31, 2025, the Supreme Court approved the end of migrants' humanitarian legal status as part of mass deportation, but also highlighted the U.S. Constitution's guarantee of due process.
-Federal funding for the policy was voted by the U.S. Senate budget reconciliation bill on July 1, 2025, which includes $45 billion for immigration detention centers, a 265% increase to ICE’s annual detention budget.
+During his second tenure, President Donald Trump and his administration pursued what Trump called for "huge camps" where migrants would be held prior to deportation.

-DeSantis invoked a standing 2023 immigration "state of emergency" to seize the county-owned airfield and fast-track construction without the usual environmental reviews or the traditional collaboration with local officials.
-Democratic Party legislators have questioned the use and overreach of emergency powers.
-Demographers from Florida State University found that the number of immigrants without legal status in Florida has declined since 2018, concluding "that policies that discourage new arrivals or encourage – or force – migrants to leave could jeopardize Florida’s robust economy and the well-being of its population."